Farwave/game1/english/README.md

 2. this is numbered list two
 3. this is numbered list three

+this is table

 |name|year|gender|Magnum opus|
 |---|---|---|---|
 |Liu Yifei|34|female|《Mu Lan》|

+this is bolded text,italicized text and strikethrough text

 |bolded text|italicized text|strikethrough text|
 |---|---|---|